National Theatre (Munich)

 The National Theatre (Nationaltheater) on Max-Joseph-Platz in Munich, Germany, is a historic opera house, home of the Bavarian State Opera, Bavarian State Orchestra and the Bavarian State Ballet.

+With 2,101 seats, the theatre is the country's largest opera house.

 Building

 First theatre – 1818 to 1823

 The first theatre was commissioned in 1810 by King Maximilian I of Bavaria because the nearby Cuvilliés Theatre had too little space.
 It was designed by Karl von Fischer, with the 1782 Odéon in Paris as architectural precedent.
 Construction began on 26 October 1811 but was interrupted in 1813 by financing problems.
 In 1817 a fire occurred in the unfinished building.

 The new theatre finally opened on 12 October 1818 with a performance of Die Weihe by Ferdinand Fränzl, but was soon destroyed by another fire on 14 January 1823; the stage décor caught fire during a performance of Die beyden Füchse by Étienne Méhul and the fire could not be put out because the water supply was frozen.
 Coincidentally the Paris Odéon itself burnt down in 1818.